Katelyn Runck Sizzles In Sheer Purple Panties & Matching Bra While Flashing Sculpted Abs

 In the first photo, Katelyn sat on her bathroom floor with her booty placed on top of a rug.
 She had one of her legs pulled in close to her body as the other was stretched out of the frame.
 She placed a hand on the floor and the other on her leg as she shifted her weight to one side and stared into the camera.

 The second shot featured Katelyn standing outdoors with her pert posterior pushed up against a wall.
 She placed one hand on the wall behind her as she leaned forward and tilted her head to the side.
-She geotagged her location as Calabasas, California.

 Katelyn’s 2.4 million followers made quick work of showing their love for the snaps.
 The post garnered more than 4,300 likes within the first 15 minutes after they went live on the platform.
 Her admirers also hit up the comments section to leave over 280 messages during that time.